-The podcasts feature in-depth conversations with technology ‘luminaries’ about best practices for business growth, proving that even household company names can benefit from working with influencers.
+The podcasts feature in-depth conversations with technology ‘luminaries’ about best practices for business growth, proving that even household company names can benefit from working with influencers and micro-influencers.

 How B2Bs can work with employees

-One of the easiest to access – but often overlooked – influencer groups for B2Bs is your employees.
-After all, they know the most about your business, share your passion for what you do and they probably have a network of contacts who share similar interests.
+One of the easiest to access – but often overlooked – micro-influencer groups for B2Bs is your employees.
+After all, they know the most about your business, share your passion for what you do and probably have a network of contacts who share similar interests.

 LinkedIn says the click-through rate is two times higher when content is shared by employees.
 And remember that business founders and executives count too.
 39% of decision-makers said thought leadership content had influenced them to ask a vendor to participate in the RFP process.